 On the final morning of your San Francisco coastal drive to Los Angeles, spend some time enjoying just a bit more of Santa Barbara.

-After your morning exercise, start the final leg of your California coastal drive to Los Angeles.
-Work up your appetite on the hour-long drive on the California Coast to Malibu – because Neptune’s Net is a must-see stop on the PCH.
+Next, start the final leg of your California coastal drive to Los Angeles.
+Work up your appetite on the hour-long drive on the California Coast to Malibu – because Neptune’s Net is a must-see stop on the PCH!

 Malibu, California

-For lunch, eat at the landmark Neptune’s Net seafood diner, which was established in the 1950s and has been featured in many films and television shows.
+For lunch, eat at the landmark Neptune’s Net seafood diner.
+Established in the 1950s, it has been featured in many films and television shows.
 Just a bit further down the road, Point Dume Lookout is worth a stop for another elevated view of the California coastline from the rocky bluff.

 Santa Monica

-As you roll through Santa Monica, you may be lured to make a stop to visit the recognizable Santa Monica Pier.
-In addition to the giant Ferris wheel and other amusement park rides at Pacific Park, there is an aquarium and a few American chain restaurants.
+As you roll through Santa Monica, you may be tempted to visit the famous Santa Monica Pier.
+In addition to the giant Ferris wheel and other amusement rides at Pacific Park, there is an aquarium and a few classic eateries.
 Just south of the pier is the original Muscle Beach, which was designed in the 1930s.

 Complete Your California Coastal Drive at LAX

-From Santa Monica, the Pacific Coast Highway turns inland, passing through Venice Beach (but not on the shoreline) and leads straight to LAX Airport.
-You may want to go ahead and drop off your car rental if you are only staying the night (especially if you will incur extra fees for overnight parking at your hotel) – and then use Uber to get to your accommodations.
+From Santa Monica, the Pacific Coast Highway turns inland, passing through Venice Beach (but not on the shore) and leads straight to LAX Airport.
+You may want to drop off your car rental to avoid fees for overnight parking at your hotel – and then use Uber to get to your accommodations.

 Where To Stay in Los Angeles, California

 Choosing where to stay in LA is quite the conundrum.
 There are thousands of LA hotels – in the city, by the airport and at the beaches.
-Because of LAX’s close proximity to the beach, we have often opted to just stay at an LA airport hotel for the convenience (especially when we have an early morning flight).
+Because of LAX’s close proximity to the beach, we have often opted to just stay at an LA airport hotel for the convenience.

 The Hilton Los Angeles Airport Hotel is one of our top picks if you decide to stay near LAX.
-The sleek hotel offers spacious rooms, comfortable beds, a pool (and whirlpool) and free airport transport.
+The sleek (in a 1980’s way) hotel offers spacious rooms, comfortable beds, a pool and free airport transport.
 Check rates and availability!

-That said, we love the friendly, local vibes at Manhattan Beach and think it is a spectacular place to stay as well – especially if you plan on visiting LA for a few days or are continuing your drive down the Cali Coast to San Diego (more details on that in a minute).
-There are a few hotels right on SR 1 – like Best Western Plus and Wave Hotel – which is just a short walk to the beach, but the chic boutique Shade Hotel Manhattan Beach is an absolute gem!
+That said, we love the friendly, local vibes at Manhattan Beach and think it is a spectacular place to stay as well – especially if you plan on visiting LA for a few days.
+There are a few hotels right on SR 1 – like Best Western Plus and Wave Hotel – which is just a short walk to the beach, but the chic boutique Shade Hotel is an absolute gem!

 California Coastal Map: San Francisco to Los Angeles

-Use this link to Google Maps to follow our route on California Highway 1.
-Our San Francisco to Los Angeles Map is interactive – and we indicate all of the recommended stops on the Pacific Coast Highway Map.
+Use this Google Map to follow our route on California Highway 1.
+Our San Francisco to Los Angeles Map is interactive – and we indicate all of the recommended stops on the Pacific Coast Highway Map below.

 Check Current State Route 1 Road Conditions

-Furthermore, in addition to using a Pacific Coast Highway California map to plan your route, it is essential to check road conditions (including SR 1 road work and HWY 1 road closures) online prior to your trip.
-You can use the official Caltrans site to check current PCH road conditions.
+It is essential to check road conditions (including SR 1 road work and HWY 1 road closures) online prior to your trip.
+We suggest checking the official Caltrans site to check current PCH road conditions.

 Alternate California Coastal Drives

 We outlined what we think is the absolute best itinerary for a California coastal drive – but it certainly isn’t the only route to take.
-In fact, there are hundreds of different ways to create itineraries for coastal drives in California.
-Factors to consider are your allotted time, budget and interests – but we are highlighting a few other popular ways to drive the Pacific Coast Highway.
+In fact, there are numerous different ways to create itineraries for coastal drives in California.
+Factors to consider are your allotted time, budget and interests.
+We are highlighting a few other popular ways to drive the Pacific Coast Highway.

 San Francisco to Big Sur